Ranked #3 by GamePro Media and the Princeton Review for video game design.

 Westphal College of Media Arts and Design

 The M.S.
-Digital Media curriculum at Drexel is innovative, interdisciplinary and project-oriented.
-63 quarter-credits are offered in advanced digital design such as 3D modeling, animation, interactivity, gaming and digital media history, theory and methods.
+Digital Media curriculum is innovative, interdisciplinary and project-oriented.
+Courses are offered in advanced digital design such as 3D modeling, animation, interactivity, gaming and digital media history, theory and methods.

 Learning in Game Based Environments More Info